haperkelu/testforlightningout/README.md

 ### 2)
 Create Connected App in your Salesforce instance with callback URL - `https://testforlightningout.herokuapp.com/oauthcallback.html`
-Copy consumer secret created in connected app and update clientId variable defined in [OAuth.js] file
+Copy consumer key created in connected app and update clientId variable defined in [OAuth.js] file

 Note: https://testforlightningout.herokuapp.com is my example and you'd need to use your own heroku Dyno